J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 **Parameter Definitions:**

 - `-@` - number of threads available on server node to index the sorted alignment files
-- `/path/to/*Aligned.sortedByCoord_sorted.out.bam` – the path to the sorted *Aligned.sortedByCoord_sorted.out.bam output files from the [step 4d](#4d-sort-aligned-reads), provided as a positional argument
+- `/path/to/*Aligned.sortedByCoord_sorted.out.bam` – the path to the sorted *Aligned.sortedByCoord_sorted.out.bam output files from the [Step 4d](#4d-sort-aligned-reads), provided as a positional argument

 **Input Data:**